 Kristian G. Andersen, PhD

-Director, Infectious Disease Genomics, Scripps Translational Science Institute
+Director, Infectious Disease Genomics, Scripps Research Translational Institute

 Originally from Denmark, Dr. Andersen received his Ph.D. from the University of Cambridge and the MRC Laboratory of Molecular Biology in 2009.
 He was the recipient of the Carlsberg Foundation PhD Scholarship from 2005-2008 and was awarded a postdoctoral fellowship from the same foundation in 2009 and 2010.
 In 2008 he was awarded the Max Perutz prize for “outstanding graduate research” at the University of Cambridge.